Getting out in the cold weather shouldn't be a problem. Read this guide on how to keep kids warm, and how to layer clothes correctly.

 Have some snacks on you.

 Some warm drinks (usually hot chocolate or soup for kids) go down well too.
-We’ve found the Lifeventure flasks cheap and reliable, though there are other alternatives for when it gets really cold.
+We've found the Lifeventure flasks are cheap and reliable, though there are other alternatives for when it gets very cold.

 Keep some hand warmers in your bag.
-They’re not going to dry anyone out, but they make you ‘feel’ warm, even if it’s in your head.
-They’re good for comforting a child when the “Mum, I’m cold” starts.
+They won't dry anyone out, but they make you 'feel' warm, even if it's in your head.
+They're good for comforting a child when the 'Mum, I'm cold' starts.

 If you are out for longer, consider a bothy bag.
 This may sound extreme, but if the wind gets up and a snow shower comes in, they're a quick shelter you can pull out of your bag.

-You can even get some ready meals that self heat.
-They essentially have a hand warmer in them, so that you can get some hot food without using a stove (and then use the warmer afterwards).
-They’re a bit pricey but may be welcome if you’re planning to be outside for a long time.
+You can even get some ready meals that self-heat.
+They essentially have something similar to the hand warmer inside, so you can get some hot food without using a stove (and then use the warmer afterwards).
+They're a bit pricey but may be welcome if you plan to be outside for a long time.